 Agriculture Soil Conservation

-Three ways to conserve soil through agricultural means include:
+Three ways to conserve soil through agricultural means follow.

-1. Practice no till farming.
-With no till farming, crops are allowed to remain rather than being plowed under at the end of the season.
+With no-till farming, crops are allowed to remain rather than being plowed under at the end of the season.
 This practice keeps soils anchored in place rather than having bare ground exposed to wind and water.

-4. Reduce impervious surfaces.
-Impervious surfaces like driveways and patios allow precipitation to flow freely over them.
+Impervious surfaces, such as driveways and patios, allow precipitation to flow freely over them.
 Water flow gains momentum when moving over such surfaces and can then erode stream banks and lakeshores.
 A good compromise is to use paving stones rather than a concrete slab for your patio to allow the water to percolate down into the soil.

-5. Plant a rain garden.
-A rain garden is a shallow depression in your yard, which will collect precipitation washing over impervious surfaces.
+A rain garden is a shallow depression in your yard which will collect precipitation washing over impervious surfaces.
 It prevents soil erosion and gives you an opportunity to grow wetland plants.

 Think ahead and plan to conserve soil.

-10. Re-establish forest cover.
-The re-establishment of forest cover provides an extensive, tree-root network that offers a long-term solution to soil erosion.
+The re-establishment of forest cover provides an extensive tree-root network that offers a long-term solution to soil erosion associated with deforestation.
 It can function both as a windbreak and a means to anchor soils in place.